 Keep in mind that your lower back should stay neutral during the lift to avoid injury.
 And the best way to maintain that strong spine from start to the end of your lift is to keep your chest up all throughout.

 There are so many variations of barbell row out there, which means that are probably a few that would work well with your fitness goals and for your body.
-Choose from among these variations that work for you:
+Choose among these variations to find something that works for you:

-- T-Bar Row – This works on your lower back, middle, and upper muscles.
+- T-Bar Row – This exercise works on your lower, middle, and upper back muscles.